Annuity Calculator- How to Calculate Annuity Value

 How to Calculate the Present Value of Annuities?

-The present value of a future pay out represents the amount of money today, which, if invested at a certain rate of interest, would grow to the amount that you will need then.
+The present value of a future payout represents the amount of money today, which, if invested at a certain rate of interest, would grow to the amount that you will need then.
 This process of calculating the present value of future cash flows is also called “discounting”.

 The amount to be invested each month during the “accumulation phase” is inversely proportional to the rate of interest.
 Most annuity plans allow you to start investing at the age of 40.
-Therefore, if you want to invest in annuity plans, you must put your money into some robust high-growth insurance plans until 40 before moving your funds into annuity instruments.
+Therefore, if you want to invest in annuity plans, you must put your money into some robust, high-growth insurance plans until age 40 before moving your funds into annuity instruments.

 As annuity plans are one of the safest investments of all time, the focus is on capital preservation rather than aggressive growth.
 So, if you are looking for growth, investing directly in annuity plans may not be the best investment decision.

 Yet, you can invest your windfall gains into deferred annuity plans and reinvest the annuity income if you do not need it.
-This way you can keep your capital safe and enjoy better growth as well.
+This way, you can keep your capital safe and enjoy better growth as well.

 Click here to use - Compound Interest Calculator